 Here is a list of other retailers that are closing many or all of their stores, some are in bankruptcy: Guess, J. Crew, Chico’s, Gymboree, Clare’s, BCBG, American Eagle, Aeropostle, Abercrombie & Fitch, Wet Seal, Payless, Borders and The Limited; these are mostly Mall locations.
 In San Antonio, retail development is adding 1.3 million square feet this year, as the metropolitan area continues to grow — new neighborhoods need new services.
 However, development in our region is only 1/3rd of what it was ten years ago in the boom times, the “Good Ol’ Days.”

 While this “Creative Destruction” of change seems to be very negative, in reality it is the seed bed for new beginnings.
 Change always brings forth new ideas and great new investment opportunities for us to discover.
 For example, at this time of year we “Remember the Alamo”, an epic defeat in the moment, but it galvanized the settlers resulting in the victory at the Battle of San Jacinto on April 21st, the day around which we celebrate Texas Independence in the Fiesta and Battle of Flowers.
 From the defeat of the Alamo a tremendously prosperous state of Texas arose.
 So, we just need to be certain that we can make the most of the uncertainty we face.
-Especially with the more things change . ..
+Especially with the more things change…

 Certainly hope you have a Happy Easter and Fiesta, too!